17 Years Ago: Keith Urban’s Debut Solo Album Certified Platinum

-10 years ago today (Dec.
-15, 2003), Keith Urban earned a platinum record (signifying sales in excess of one million units) for his self-titled debut album.
+Seventeen years ago today (Dec.
+15, 2003), Keith Urban earned platinum status (signifying sales in excess of one million units) for his self-titled debut album.

-The record, which was released in 1999, was his first solo album since performing as part of the band, the Ranch.
-Urban released the eponymous album on Capitol, which spawned his first No. 1 hit, ‘But for the Grace of God,’ a song Urban co-wrote with Charlotte Caffey and Jane Wiedlin of the Go-Go's.
+Keith Urban, which was released in 1999, was Urban's first solo project since performing as part of the band the Ranch.
+The country star released the eponymous disc on Capitol Nashville, and it spawned his first No. 1 hit, "But for the Grace of God," a song that Urban co-wrote with Charlotte Caffey and Jane Wiedlin of the Go-Go's.

-Urban has gone on to sell more than 15 million albums, and scored 29 Top 10 singles, with 15 of them going all the way to No. 1.
-But in spite of all of his success, the singer says he will always be proud of his first release.
+Urban has gone on to sell more than 15 million albums and score more than 30 Top 10 singles, with more than 20 of them going all the way to No. 1.
+But in spite of all of his success, the singer says that he will always be proud of his first release.

 "It’s a monumental feeling to get to the top of the charts.
 Especially now, there’s so many records out," he tells The Boot.
 "Every artist that I’ve ever met, in country particularly, they just want to hear their songs on the radio.
 I grew up listening to the radio and loving it, and wishing I could get some songs on radio.
 So that feeling is exactly the same as it ever was."

 Keith Urban is available for purchase on Amazon.